 - the target is to a significant extent active in Austria.

-Substantial uncertainty remains as to the exact scope of the term ‘value of consideration’, not least because the law does not define the term.
+Some uncertainty remains as to the exact scope of the terms ‘value of consideration’, and being active “to a significant extent” not least because the law does not define these terms.
 The explanatory notes mention examples of what may be covered by the term ‘consideration’ – for example, the purchase price or any other consideration such as asset deals or liabilities assumed by the acquirer.

-Equally unclear is when exactly the target would be active in Austria ‘to a significant extent’.
-The explanatory notes provide that this is particularly the case if the target is located in Austria.
+As concerns the requirement of being active in Austria “to a significant extent” the explanatory notes provide that this is particularly the case if the target is located in Austria.
 If no local seat exists, ‘acknowledged figures of the affected industry’ become relevant.
 As regards the digital economy, the notes mention user numbers or access frequency concerning the respective websites as relevant criteria for the determination of the target’s activity.

 Is it possible to seek informal guidance from the authority on a possible merger from either a jurisdictional or a substantive perspective?